NE612

-The NE612 is an integrated circuit for processing of signals, such as in the transmission of radio signals.
+The NE612 was an integrated circuit for processing of signals, such as in the transmission of radio signals.
 It consists of an oscillator and a mixer.

-It can handle signal frequencies of up to 500 MHz and local oscillator frequencies of up to 200 MHz.
+It could handle signal frequencies of up to 500 MHz and local oscillator frequencies of up to 200 MHz.

-The mixer is a “Gilbert cell” multiplier configuration which provides both a gain of 14 dB and a noise figure of 5 dB at 45 MHz.
+The mixer was a “Gilbert cell” multiplier configuration which provides both a gain of 14 dB and a noise figure of 5 dB at 45 MHz.

 The IC belongs to a family of the following ICs: NE602, SA602, NE612 and SA612.
-It is widely used in amateur radio applications, e.g. in the commercial Elecraft products, and others.
+It was widely used in amateur radio applications, e.g. in the commercial Elecraft products, and others.